 Although conservative and functional in design, the airline’s lounge at Dubai International Airport is vast and impressive.
-In fact, you can see the immense size in the photos in our full review of the Emirates Business Class Lounge.
 This airport lounge overlooks the main concourse and its shops.
-It’s so huge that you will have no problems in finding a quiet spot – while I was there, many of the seats were empty, and the lounge felt incredibly spacious.
+It’s so huge that you will have no problems finding a quiet spot – while I was there, many of the seats were empty, and the lounge felt incredibly spacious.

-International cuisine is available from various (warm and cold) buffet stations, as well as Moët and Chandon Champagne.
+International cuisine is available from various (warm and cold) buffet stations and Moët and Chandon Champagne.
 Guilt-free snacking is available from the Health Club, where there’s a range of delicious treats, including Mediterranean wraps, hummus, Scottish smoked salmon, and more.

 3. British Airways Lounge

-British Airways recently launched a really nice new Galleries Lounge for First and Club World (Business Class) passengers in the new Concourse D at Dubai International Airport.
-Stocked with hot food, drinks, and snacks, the British Airways Lounge is a stylish haven with its own business center.
+British Airways recently launched a nice new Galleries Lounge for First and Club World (Business Class) passengers in the new Concourse D at Dubai International Airport.
+Stocked with hot food, drinks, and snacks, the British Airways Lounge is a stylish haven with a business center.
 Passengers traveling in British Airways First Class can unwind at the sleek Concorde Bar.

 The seating area features a communal table and private recliners with footrests and power outlets at every seat.
 The view is out onto the airport’s shopping area.
 There is a selection of snacks and alcoholic drinks.
 Unlike Lufthansa, the British Airways lounge does not offer showers or hot meals.